She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “The kitchen.”

-He smiled.
 “What about it?”

-She turned the brochure toward him and tapped the page.
+He turned the brochure toward her.

 “Go on.”